denten-books/plain-text/1-chapter.md

 have been programmed to simulate Turing machines [@jordain_condensed_1969, 550;
 @_turing_2015]

+In reading the above passages, one discovers a range of possible definitions.
 The *Oxford English Dictionary* discusses Turing's original experiment in terms of "a notational machine."
 It "performs operations" according to "a prescribed set of rules."
-In short, the machine seems like a thing, not unlike a steam engine or a mechanized doll.
-By contrast, Alonzo Church, who was one of the first to read and to respond to the paper, describes it as a "criterion" for building a machine, not the machine itself.
+In short, the machine at least seems like a machine, not unlike a steam engine or a mechanized doll.
+By contrast, Alonzo Church, who was one of the first to read and to respond to Turing's paper, describes it as a "criterion" for building a machine, not the machine itself.
 More confusingly, it seems that a human armed with a pen and paper can already satisfy Turing's criteria.
 Writing for the *Scientific American* in the fifties, John Kemeny likens it to a "table of commands."
 In his reflection, it seems neither a device nor a human being but an algorithm or a set of instructions.
-A decade later, Hilary Putnam (along with a number of prominent philosophers of mind) returns to Turing's paper to find a model of human cognition.
-To this day, a number of scholars view the Turing machine as a minimally viable description of intelligence.
-Writing for one of the earliest encyclopedias on computing, Philip Jordain encapsulates the paradox at the heart of Turing computation: it is a device that can never be constructed, yet all other computers are programmed in its image.
+A decade later, Hilary Putnam (along with a number of prominent philosophers of mind) returns to Turing's paper to find a model of human cognition.[@fodor_language_1975; @putnam_representation_1988].
+Writing for one of the earliest encyclopedias on computing, Philip Jordain finally encapsulates the paradox at the heart of Turing computation: it is a device that can never be constructed, yet all other computers are programmed in its image.

 A mechanism, an idea, an algorithm---imitating a human or imitated by humans---an impossible ideal or just a ordinary person holding a pencil, the